 Salsa is normally a partnering Dance.
 It is structured and groups many set of dynamic routines that are opened to the ability and creativity level of everyone, by mean, it is not a strictly formal Dance as the classic Rumba, for instance.
 It procures a lot of fun leaving space to improvisation.
 Those from ballroom schools find a great ease at dancing it.

 Salsa is a popular social dance throughout Latin America as well as in North America, Europe, Australia, some countries in Asia and elsewhere.
 It crosses all kind of halls and living rooms and enters the heart of everyone.
 It is part of the curriculum of almost all ballroom schools.
 It is danced by millions of people on the planet.
 That dance tends to group around its name other types or styles: the cha cha cha, the rumba, the mambo, the meringue and now the bachata and the zouk.
-It creates a big Cinergy among the curious, enthusiastic and professional dancers, very often throughout the known as local or/and international annual Salsa congresses/conventions such as Montreal Salsa Convention and Canada Salsa Congress that unit almost all the latest mentioned styles to provide the hottest Latin atmosphere where the latest created and/or improved Salsa moves are transferred or shared through workshops during days always with the most reputated world famous dancers and Dance instructors such as Eddie Torres.
+It creates a big Cinergy among the curious, enthusiastic and professional dancers, very often throughout the known as local or/and international annual Salsa congresses/conventions such as Montreal Salsa Convention, Vancouver International salsa Festival and Canada Salsa Congress that unit almost all the latest mentioned styles to provide the hottest Latin atmosphere where the latest created and/or improved Salsa moves are transferred or shared through workshops during days always with the most reputated world famous dancers and Dance instructors such as Eddie Torres.

 Salsa in Canada